common name: red and black flat mite, a false spider mite

 Figure 3.
 Dorsal view of a typical female false spider mite, Brevipalpus sp.
 Photograph by Division of Plant Industry (After Baker).

 Figure 4.
 Ventral view of an adult female false spider mite, Brevipalpus phoenicis (Geijskes).
 Photograph by United States Department of Agriculture.

-Eggs: Eggs are deposited singly, but often near eggs from the same female, in cracks, crevices and other protected areas on the plant surface.
-These clusters of bright reddish orange eggs are more easily seen with the naked eye than any other life stage.
-Eggs have a stipe, a tail-like projection, that extends from the slightly pointed end that came out of the female mite last.
+Eggs: Eggs are deposited singly, but often near those from the same female, in cracks, crevices and other protected areas on the plant surface.
+These clusters of bright reddish-orange eggs are more easily seen with the naked eye than any other life stage.
+Eggs have a stipe (tail-like projection) that extends from the slightly pointed end that comes out of the female mite last.
 This stipe often breaks off if the egg is handled.
-A day before hatching, the eggs become opaque white and the red eyes of the larvae are visible within (Haramoto 1969).
+A day before hatching, the eggs become opaque white and the red eyes of the larva are visible within (Haramoto 1969).

-Larvae: Larvae are six-legged, bright orange-red when newly emerged, but turn an opaque-orange when fully grown (Haramoto 1969).
+Larvae: Larvae are six-legged and bright orange-red when newly emerged, but turn an opaque orange when fully grown (Haramoto 1969).

 Figure 5.
 Larva of the false spider mite, Brevipalpus phoenicis (Geijskes).
 Photograph by United States Department of Agriculture.

-Nymphs: There are two nymphal stages, the protonymph and the deutonymph.
+Nymphs: There are two nymphal stages: the protonymph and the deutonymph.
 The protonymph is larger than the larva and has eight legs.
 The outer shell is transparent, light green, orange, black and yellow patches may be seen within the body.
-The deutonymph is similar in appearance to the protonymph except for having an extra pair of legs, two additional setae (hairs) and being slightly larger (Haramoto 1969).
+The deutonymph is similar in appearance to the protonymph except for having an extra pair of legs and two additional setae (hairs), and being slightly larger (Haramoto 1969).